-When are estimated tax payments due for small business owners?
+Estimated tax due dates: When are quarterly tax payments due for small business owners?

-Quick tip: If you’re a small business owner, mark your calendar after you find out your estimated tax due dates!
+Quick tip: If you’re a small business owner, grab a calendar and mark your estimated tax due dates!

 Did you know federal income tax is a pay-as-you-go system in some cases?
-In fact, if you are a small business owner, you may need to file quarterly estimated tax payments in order to avoid an IRS penalty.
-Read on to learn about specific estimated tax due dates for payments this year.
+In fact, if you are a small business owner, you may need to file quarterly estimated tax payments to avoid a penalty from the Internal Revenue Service (IRS).
+Read on to learn about specific due dates to pay estimated taxes this tax year.

-Even if you’ve paid them in the past, you may be wondering, “when are estimated tax payment dates?”
+Even if you’ve made estimated quarterly tax payments in the past, you may still be wondering when the estimated payments are due.

 If you meet the requirements for paying estimated taxes every quarter, payments for the tax year are due every quarter on these dates.
 As you can see, the dates will roll into the next calendar year.

-NOTE: The estimated tax due dates are generally April 15, June 15, September 15, and January 15 but if they fall on a weekend or holiday, the deadline is moved to the next workday.
+NOTE: The estimated tax due dates are generally the 15th day of the month (April, June, September, and January), but if the date falls on a weekend or holiday, the deadline is moved to the next business day.

-The estimated tax payment dates above are when your 1040-ES should be postmarked.
-The postmark date lets the IRS know if the estimated tax payment is paid on time.
+The estimated tax payment dates above are when your IRS Form 1040-ES should be postmarked.
+The postmark date lets the IRS know if the estimated tax payment was paid on time.

 Save up to 30% on your small business tax prep